SmileiPIC/Smilei/doc/Sphinx/Understand/ionization.rst

     With this algorithm, by knowing the atomic number A, we can assign a unique set of quantum numbers :math:`nlm` to each electron on the atomic sub-shells and identify their extraction order during successive ionization.
-The assignment of unique quantum numbers also means that the degeneracy factor is taken into account for the ionization rate.
+The ionization rate also accounts for multiple electrons having the same energy levels via the degeneracy factor.

     ..
 WARNING::
-       Although this model applies some correction to the base :ref:`PPT-ADK <ppt_adk>` model, [Mironov2025]_ shows that the effect of these corrections is completely overshadowed by choosing the most probable ionisation path for the atom, as opposed to the default sequential ionisation of the outermost electron.
+       Although this model uses less assumptions than the :ref:`PPT-ADK <ppt_adk>` model, [Mironov2025]_ shows that these corrections introduce a dependency on the ionization path chosen for the atom and may actually lead to less accurate results than the default ADK model.
+       A non-sequential ionization path is necessary for this model to be accurate and will be proposed in a later version of the code hence the experimental tag.
-       A reference implementation of non-sequential ionisation is provided in the paper.
-This warning is the reason for the experimental tag.
+       A reference implementation of non-sequential ionization is provided in [Mironov2025]_.

 .. _barrier_suppression: